-I don’t think I ever personally received a “mean” email from an author, but I can tell you that word does travel fast in the book-reviewing community, and certain authors have gotten months of backlash and/or even “cancellation” for rude or off-the-cuff comments to book reviewers.
-As frustrated as you may feel, it’s really not worth it!
+I don't think I ever personally received an intentionally "mean" email from an author, but I can tell you that word does travel fast in the book-reviewing community, and certain authors have gotten months of backlash and/or even "cancellation" for rude or off-the-cuff comments to book reviewers.
+As frustrated as you may feel, it's really not worth it!

 I personally think it's just always nicer to leave any pitch on a more positive or open-ended note, and this strategy may leave you with something gained rather than nothing at all.

 In fact, I know one blogger who often jumps back in and helps those who thank her for her consideration, as she knows these people aren't just using her.
 And, I think there's truth to this.

 DO seek permission before you add book reviewers to your email list.